Chattanooga Suspends Curbside Recycling

 Leaves bagged in large plastic garbage bags

 Leaves bagged in large plastic garbage bags.
-Photo by me
+Photo by Marie Cullis.

 Leaves bagged in large plastic garbage bags

 Leaves bagged in large plastic garbage bags.
-Photo by me
+Photo by Marie Cullis.

-When I took this photo in my neighborhood, I was trying to figure out why people bag their leaves in plastic (there are multiple neighbors with bagged leaves right now).
-But then I discovered that the city’s website indicates to residents that they may bag up leaves and yard waste and request separate pick up from the regular garbage pick up.
+When I took this photo in my neighborhood, I was trying to figure out why people bag their leaves in plastic (multiple neighbors have bagged leaves right now).
+But then I discovered that the city’s website indicates that residents may bag up leaves and yard waste and request separate pick up from the regular garbage pick up.
 The website says you can also put them loose on your curb for Loose Leaf collection (where they use the giant vacuum truck).
 But what the website does not say is what happens to those leaves after they are picked up.
 I’m sure many don’t give it a second thought – out of sight, out of mind – so the homeowner probably believes they were doing the right thing.

 I emailed the City of Chattanooga to find out what happens to the bagged leaves, but it took 4 email exchanges to obtain a thorough answer.
 It turns out that paper or plastic bagged leaves are picked up by the city’s waste contractor (WestRock) and taken to the landfill.
 Only the unbagged loose leaves that are left on the curb are picked up by the city and taken to the city’s wood composting facility.
 I don’t think many residents know this because if they did, I think people would change their practice or request the city change its protocol.
 There is a lack of clarity on the website and through their email service, and maybe people don’t think or have time to ask for additional information.